RakinAli/RakinAli/README.md

 - ☁️ **Cloud Solutions**: Architecting and deploying solutions on AWS and Vercel
 - 📈 **Model Deployment**: Implementing MLOps practices for production-ready ML systems

----

-## 🎯 Current Focus

-At **Vetnio**, I'm working on cutting-edge projects that combine machine learning with full-stack development to create innovative solutions in the veterinary technology space.

----

 <div align="center">